-Many Acts of Parliament delegate to the executive government the power to make detailed rules and regulations (delegated legislation) which supplement the parent Act (primary legislation) and have the same legal force.
+Many Acts of Parliament delegate to the executive government the power to make detailed rules and regulations (delegated or secondary legislation) that supplement the parent Act and have the same legal force.
 Such rules and regulations are not passed directly by both Houses of the Parliament, as bills are, but either House may veto (or disallow) them.
+A plethora of similar types of instruments also exist, and the Senate has a role in overseeing some of these.

 - it determines the law or alters the content of the law, rather than applying the law in a particular case; and